 Are you alert to practices here and throughout the world which discriminate against people on the basis of who or what they are or because of their beliefs?
 Bear witness to the humanity of all people, including those who break society’s conventions or its laws.
 Try to discern new growing points in social and economic life.
 Seek to understand the causes of injustice, social unrest and fear.
 Are you working to bring about a just and compassionate society which allows everyone to develop their capacities and fosters the desire to serve? — Britain Yearly Meeting Advices #33

-Do your work.
-Call others to do theirs. — New England Yearly Meeting Young Adult Friends #7
+Abandon your forms when they do not fulfill God’s will. — New England Yearly Meeting Young Adult Friends #5

 We are called to live ‘in the virtue of that life and power that takes away the occasion of all wars’.
 Do you faithfully maintain our testimony that war and the preparation for war are inconsistent with the spirit of Christ?
 Search out whatever in your own way of life may contain the seeds of war.
 Stand firm in our testimony, even when others commit or prepare to commit acts of violence, yet always remember that they too are children of God. — Britain Yearly Meeting Advices #31